daizutabi/hydraflow/docs/getting-started/concepts.md

 This decorator provides:

 - Automatic registration of your config class with Hydra's `ConfigStore`
-- Automatic setup of an MLflow experiment (including tracking URI)
+- Automatic setup of an MLflow experiment (including tracking URI if provided)
 - Storage of Hydra configurations and logs as MLflow artifacts
 - Support for type-safe APIs and IDE integration